-Finally, to preform deletions, $\text{Delete}(V, x = \langle c, i \rangle)$, we start with the case in which x is the minimum element.
+Finally, to preform deletions, Delete $(V, x = \langle c, i \rangle)$ , we start with the case in which x is the minimum element.
 If the max is also x, then we can just delete this element by setting V.min and V.max to None.
-Otherwise, we have to find the new min, which is $\langle V.\text{summary.min}, V.\text{cluster}[V.\text{summary.min}].\text{min} \rangle$ (note that the minimum is not stored elsewhere), delete it, and set it as the new V.min.
+Otherwise, we have to find the new min, which is $\langle V.summary.min, V.cluster[V.summary.min].min \rangle$ (note that the minimum is not stored elsewhere), delete it, and set it as the new V.min.
 To delete x if x is not V.min, we first recursively delete i from V.cluster[c].i.
 If V.cluster[c] is now empty, then this would have taken constant time, and now we must recursively delete c from V.summary.
 Finally, we must update V.max.
 If V.summary is empty, then there is only one element in V, and V.max must be set to V.min.
-Otherwise, V.max is now $\langle V.summary.max, V.cluster[V.summary.max].max \rangle$).
+Otherwise, V.max is now $\langle V.summary.max, V.cluster[V.summary.max].max \rangle$ ).

-Figure 1: A visual representation of the recursive structure of a VEB.
+Figure 1: A visual representation of the recursive structure of a vEB tree.
 Note that at each level, the minimum is stored directly, and not recursively.

 Theorem 1.
-A VEB preforms the operations successor, predecessor, insertion and deletion in $O(\log \log u)$ time.
+A vEB tree preforms the operations sucessor, predecessor, insertion and deletion in $O(\log \log u)$ time.

 Proof.
-The running time T in all cases satisfies $T(u) \leq T(\sqrt{u}) + O(1)$.
+The running time T in all cases satisfies $T(u) \leq T(\sqrt{u}) + O(1)$ .
 Note that specifically, we only recurse once.
-It follows by the Master's theorem, that $T(u) = O(\log \log u)$.
+It follows by the Master's theorem, that $T(u) = O(\log \log u)$ .